Beyond the Classroom

 Resurrection Catholic School offers opportunities for students to gain experience outside the classroom that expand their knowledge of the world and its possibilities.

 Anyone with a special skill that wishes to offer a club for students is welcome to call the principal at 717-392-3083 to discuss ideas.
-We would welcome a Math Club, a Language Club, STEM Club, Lego Club.
+We would welcome a Language Club, STEM Club, Lego Club.

 The possibilities are endless.
 Here are some activities offered at Resurrection.

 is comprised of 7th and 8th graders who have expressed an interest in showcasing and publishing school memories and events.

 The club meets one day a week after school until 3:30 p.m. from September through March.
 They are advised by the 7th and 8th grade homeroom teachers as well as the technology teacher.

 No previous experience is necessary.
 All are welcome!
 Members accomplish the following skills.

 Members are responsible for photographing events during the school year and uploading these photos to the online library.

 The students then use the tools from the online Lifetouch Webease Yearbook creation program to choose the theme for the yearbook and to select which events are to be included in the yearbook.